Datavault-UK/automate-dv-docs/docs/tutorial/tut_hubs.md

 ```

 To create a hub model, we simply copy and paste the above template into a model named after the hub we
-are creating.
-We will provide the metadata to this template in the next steps, which will use them to generate a hub.
+are creating. dbtvault will generate a hub using metadata provided in the next steps.

 Hubs should use the incremental materialization, as we load and add new records to the existing data set.